i-ntERPrise/intERPrise/README.md

 ## License

-This project is licensed under the Apache 2.0 license â€“ see the LICENSE.md file for details
+This project is licensed under the Apache 2.0 license see the LICENSE.md file for details

 ## Acknowledgments